Shaik-Shahbaaz/Shaik-s-/README.md

 ## 🚀 About My Work

-I am a B.Tech CSE student leveraging a strong foundation in programming and problem-solving to build robust applications and perform deep data analysis.
+I am a B.Tech CSE Candidate leveraging a strong foundation in programming and problem-solving to build robust applications and perform deep data analysis.

 * 🐍 **Python Specialist:** Proficient in Python and C, with primary focus on Python for development and analytical tasks.
 * 📈 **Insight Hunter:** Experienced with the data stack, including **MySQL** for database management and **Power BI** for compelling data visualization.